SumoLogic/sumologic-documentation/docs/integrations/web-servers/varnish.md

    cache_cluster: "varnish_on_k8s_CHANGEME"
    ```
    2. Enter in values for the following parameters (marked `CHANGEME` in the snippet above):
-   * `environment` - This is the deployment environment where the Varnish cluster identified by the value of `servers` resides.
+   * `environment`.
+This is the deployment environment where the Varnish cluster identified by the value of `servers` resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-   * `cache_cluster` - Enter a name to identify this Varnish cluster.
+   * `cache_cluster`.
+Enter a name to identify this Varnish cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

-Here’s an explanation for additional values set by this configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.
+**Do not modify** the following values set by this configuration as it will cause the Sumo Logic app to not function correctly.
 * `component: “cache”` - This value is used by Sumo Logic apps to identify application components.
 * `cache_system: “varnish”` - This value identifies the cache system.